richgieg/CppND-Capstone-Project/README.md

 # Intro

-This game is called Hipster Hop.
-It's my capstone project for Udacity's C++ Nanodegree course.
+This is my game Hipster Hop that I created as my capstone project in Udacity's C++ Nanodegree course.

 # Contents
 - [Prerequisites](#prerequisites)